 Glasgow Clyde College has three campuses across Glasgow, including: Anniesland Campus in the west end; Cardonald Campus in the south west; and Langside Campus in the south of the city next to the New Victoria Hospital.

-There are lots of amenities available including well equipped campus libraries, a student advisory service, a learning support service, gyms, cafes and child care facilities.
+There are lots of amenities available including well equipped campus libraries, a student advisory service, a learning support service, gyms, cafes and child care facilities in all three campuses.

-Glasgow Clyde College's School of Fashion, Textiles and Jewellery leads the way in training the Scottish textiles industry employees of the future.
+Glasgow Clyde College’s courses in Fashion and Textiles lead the way in training the Scottish textiles industry employees of the future.
 The college has an excellent reputation for its programmes in English for Speakers of Other Languages (ESOL).
-It has also developed a number of key partnerships in areas such as construction and engineering.
+It has developed a number of key partnerships in areas such as construction and engineering.

 Courtesy of Glasgow Clyde College